 There are few things more important to learn than the fundamental settings of photography.

-Understanding what the shutter speed, ISO, and aperture is, and how they work together, is essential to become a better photographer.
+Understanding what the shutter speed, ISO, and aperture are and how they work together (known as the Exposure Triangle) is essential to becoming a better photographer.
 In fact, having this understanding can be the difference between getting a shot and not.

-Light changes quickly and you don’t always have much time to sit down go through your settings.
+Light changes quickly, and you don’t always have much time to sit down and go through your settings.
 That’s why you want to be able to change them all without even looking at the camera.
-When you understand how the settings work you should practice this simple exercise from Ugo Cei.
+When you understand how the settings work, you should practice this simple exercise from Ugo Cei.

 #6 Get away from your comfort zone

-Comfort zones can be a dangerous place to stay in for too long.
-It doesn’t matter if you’re just getting started with photography or if you’ve been doing it for decades, we all have them.
+A comfort zone can be a dangerous place to stay in for too long.
+It doesn’t matter if you’re just getting started with photography or if you’ve been doing it for decades; we all have one.

-The ultra-wide-angle and a 6-Stop ND Filter was my comfort zone for a long time.
-I knew exactly what I needed to do in order to create a good image and that’s exactly what I did.
+Using an ultra-wide-angle lens and a 6-Stop ND Filter was my comfort zone for a long time.
+I knew exactly what I needed to do in order to create a good image, and that’s exactly what I did.
 It all became a routine that ultimately led to me forgetting to be creative.
 That’s when I challenged myself to leave the wide-angle behind and instead spend months focusing on intimate shots captured with a longer focal length.

-Stepping out of my comfort zone and spending time focusing on something new was the best creative decision I’ve made in a long time and it made photography so much more fun again.
+Stepping out of my comfort zone and spending time focusing on something new was the best creative decision I’d made in a long time, and it made photography so much more fun again.

 What is your comfort zone?
 What aspect of photography are you scared of trying?
-Tose are the fields you should challenge yourself with in 2021.
+Those are the fields in which you should challenge yourself in 2023.

 Maybe it means placing filters in front of your lens, heading out without a tripod, using a different focal length, or perhaps photographing during the night.